Illegal waste carriers

 - use anyone who refuses to show you their original waste carrier's licence

 - assume persons who advertise in the classifieds, or on social media are registered waste carriers, and it remains your legal responsibility to ensure persons you give your waste to is authorised

 - pay persons by cash

-- give your waste to someone whose price is too good to be true, as it probably is, and it if found illegal disposed of as a result in enforcement action and you paying more than the true cost to disposal
+- give your waste to someone whose price is too good to be true, as it probably is.
+If the waste is then found illegally disposed of as a result of enforcement action this will result in you paying more than the true cost of disposal.

 - £400 fixed penalty

 - seizure of any vehicle involved with fly-tipping